augustocolombelli/books-solr-ms/Readme.md

 > docker rmi solr:7.6

 ### Start the service
-Run the docker compose to build the containers:
+Run docker compose to create the containers:
 > docker compose up -d

 Run a request to get the data as in the example below:
 > curl --location --request GET 'http://localhost:8080/books/<any-text>'

-An example to return data with 'microservice' in the title, author or description
+An example to return data with 'microservice' in the title, author or description:
 > curl --location --request GET 'http://localhost:8080/books/microservice'

 ### Importing new books
-The solr can be opened using the url http://localhost:8983/solr/#/.
-In the core selector, it's possible to select the book core and make some operations like execute a query or import data.
+Solr can be opened using the URL http://localhost:8983/solr/#/.
+In the core selector it is possible to select the core of the book and perform some operations such as executing a query or importing data.

-New books can be included in the file `solr-cores/book/books.xml`.
-After included, run the request below to proceed with data import:
+New books can be added to the `solr-cores/book/books.xml` file.
+Once included, execute the request below to proceed with the data import:
 > http://localhost:8983/solr/book/dataimport?command=full-import&commit=true

-Check if all data were created with the command request below:
+Check that all data has been created with the command request below:
 > curl --location --request GET 'http://localhost:8983/solr/book/select?q=*:*&rows=100'

 ## Things To Know
 ### About config files
-The core will be created on `/solr/server/solr` package inside the solr container.
+The core will be created in the `/solr/server/solr` package inside the solr container.

-All configurations files are in the `config` directory.
+All configuration files are in the `config` directory.
 - solrconfig.xml: This file is responsible for server configuration.
-Example, number of servers that will response the requests, urls that will response the user requests.
+Example, number of servers that will respond to requests, urls that will respond to user requests.
 - managed-schema: The purpose of this file is to store the index structure.
-Include in this file the data type, fields that describe de collection.
+Include in this file the data type, fields that describe the collection.

-When necessary to remove a core manually, run the command below inside container:
+When it is necessary to remove a core manually, run the command below inside the container:
 > solr delete -c book

-When necessary to create a core (documents collection):
+When necessary to create a core (collection of documents):
 > solr create -c book

 If necessary to rename the schema file: